wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 https://serokell.io/blog/introduction-to-phoenix

-CAUTION: "Don't put BEAM on a public network, ever".
-In distributed Phoenix/Erlang, monotonic timers are used to auto-generate cookies based on host uptime (nmap).
-Cookies are converted to an atom. -- <a target="_blank" href="https://www.linkedin.com/in/donabailey/">Don A. Bailey</a>'s <a target="_blank" href="https://www.youtube.com/watch?v=42k70Y-yTYY&t=6m24s" title="Unauthorized Erlang: A Demonstration by  ">VIDEO description of exploit</a> was <a target="_blank" href="https://andreiclinciu.net/erlang-elixir-node-security-flaws">pointed out</a> by <a target="_blank" href="https://www.linkedin.com/in/andrei-clinciu/">Andrei Clinciu</a>.
+<a target="_blank" href="https://www.youtube.com/watch?v=42k70Y-yTYY&t=6m24s" title="Unauthorized Erlang: A Demonstration by  ">CAUTION: <strong>"Don't put BEAM on a public network, ever.
+Ericsson is not going to fix it".</strong></a> said <a target="_blank" href="https://www.linkedin.com/in/donabailey/">Don A. Bailey</a> in 2017.
+(In distributed Phoenix/Erlang, monotonic timers are used to auto-generate cookies based on host uptime (nmap).
+Cookies are converted to an atom.)

+<a target="_blank" href="https://www.youtube.com/watch?v=42k70Y-yTYY&t=6m24s" title="Unauthorized Erlang: A Demonstration by  ">VIDEO description of exploit</a> was <a target="_blank" href="https://andreiclinciu.net/erlang-elixir-node-security-flaws">pointed out</a> by <a target="_blank" href="https://www.linkedin.com/in/andrei-clinciu/">Andrei Clinciu</a>.

 PROTIP: So setup Erlang with TLS/SSL with certificates and public key encryption, as <tt>epmd</tt> may still talk UNENCRYPTED.